 It is very brazen political lying to equate the refund of stolen funds to the state with political success or successful anti-corruption.
 Effective correction, detection and prevention are the all-round benchmarks of successful anti-corruption for any given democracy.
-Only proper correction can make proper detection worthwhile which in turn makes proper prevention robust.
-The recovery of stolen is the supererogatory part of correction and legal punishment the obligatory part.
-The successful prosecution and conviction of corrupt persons for corrupt practices without any recovery is also deemed successful anti-corruption.
+Only proper correction can make precise detection worthwhile, which in turn makes adequate prevention robust.
+The recovery of stolen is the supererogatory part of the correction and legal punishment the obligatory part.
+The successful prosecution and conviction of corrupt persons for corrupt practices without any recovery are also deemed successful anti-corruption.
 “Big theft, Big punishment” should be the motto of any serious anti-corruption government, not recovery.
 The recovery of stolen funds without formal legal correction is at best dysfunctional just like a car without wheels is dysfunctional.
-Recovery may be impressive in a backward country or to liars and the naïve but not in a civilised one or to political aware people because there is an understanding of the impacts of “structural traumas of corruption “A political lie has started to unravel.
+Recovery may be impressive in a backward country or to liars and the naïve but not in a civilised one or to politically aware people because there is an understanding of the impacts of “structural traumas of corruption “A political lie has started to unravel.

-(2) The state university has a lecture theatre designed to meet the need of three science departments with a 300-student seating capacity; the faculty now has eight departments and that lecture theatre now has to accommodate 600 students at a time without proper ventilation or air-conditioning, most of them sitting on the floor or standing.
-The science laboratories lack functional equipment and practical science courses are done theoretically.
-This is how the supposed “leaders of tomorrow” are trained.
+(2) The state university has a lecture theatre designed to meet the need of three science departments with a 300-student seating capacity.
+The faculty now has eight departments, and that lecture theatre now has to accommodate 600 students at a time without proper ventilation or air-conditioning, most of them sitting on the floor or standing.
+The science laboratories lack functional equipment, and practical science courses are conducted theoretically.
+It is how the supposed “leaders of tomorrow” are trained.

 Stop talking about recovery and prosecute the thieves properly.
 Any government that expedites the supererogatory opportunities of anti-corruption and leaves the obligatory ones to God is neither fooling men nor God; they are fooling themselves, their spokesmen with their political lying most of all.
-Such a government is continuing a culture of silent genocide and teeming societal despair.
+Such a government is a continuing culture of silent genocide and teeming societal despair.